locnnil/workshop/docs/index.rst

 for your projects**.

 **Define your dev environment in straightforward YAML**.
-The tool consumes the definition to create a contained workspace, installs the dependencies it lists as a number of SDKs, and attaches their life cycle hooks for run-time control.
+The tool consumes the definition to create a contained workshop, installs the dependencies it lists as a number of SDKs, and attaches their life cycle hooks for run-time control.
-IDEs such as Visual Studio Code or JupyterLab can discover workspaces and use them in their operation, tidying up your system and streamlining your work.
+IDEs such as Visual Studio Code or JupyterLab can discover workshops and use them in their operation, tidying up your system and streamlining your work.

 **Untangle the know-how that was weaved into your project**.
 An environment that could take hours of setup can be launched with one command;
-workspaces enhance issue reproduction across platforms, facilitate collaboration in code reviews, and confine hackish experiments in lightweight containers.
+workshops enhance issue reproduction across platforms, facilitate collaboration in code reviews, and confine hackish experiments in lightweight containers.